Waiting for the February jobs report..

 Sectors such as utilities are known as “bond agents” because they usually provide stable profits and security in the way government bonds did in the past.
 But when combined with the fact that some defensive stocks carry relatively expensive valuations, investors may avoid these sectors even if the broader market falters.

-In addition, after “utilities”, “health care” and “consumer goods” maintained their stability amid the extreme markets last year, with a relatively slight decline amounting to about 1% to 3.5%, the three sectors recorded since the beginning of the year until now the largest losses for them.
+In addition, following “utilities”, “health care” and “consumer goods” maintained their stability amid the extreme markets last year, with a relatively slight decline amounting to regarding 1% to 3.5%, the three sectors recorded since the beginning of the year until now the largest losses for them.
 Among the 11 sectors in the “Standard & Poor’s” index, it fell by 8%, 6% and 3%, respectively, as of Thursday’s close.

 Fears of a recession caused by the Fed’s rapid rate hike cycle hovered over markets last year, and investors gravitated toward defensive territory, confident that spending on medicine, food and other essentials would continue despite the economic turmoil.
 But recent strong economic data, including the positive January jobs report, adding 517,000 jobs, has prompted them to rethink expectations of an imminent downturn.